MobilityData/GTFS_Realtime_Best-Practices/en/introduction.md

-# GTFS Realtime Data Best Practices
+# GTFS Realtime Best Practices

 ## Introduction

-These are recommended practices for describing realtime public transportation information in the [GTFS Realtime](https://gtfs.org/reference/realtime/v2/) data format.
+These are recommended practices for describing real-time public transportation information in the [GTFS Realtime](https://gtfs.org/reference/realtime/v2/) data format.
+These complement the explicit recommendations outlined in the GTFS Schedule Reference using the terms “recommend” or “should”.
+Although not mandatory, following these best practices can significantly improve the quality of the data and the overall experience for riders.

+These practices have been synthesized from the experience of the [GTFS Best Practices working group](https://gtfs.org/schedule/best-practices/#gtfs-best-practices-working-group) members and [application-specific GTFS practice recommendations](http://www.transitwiki.org/TransitWiki/index.php/Best_practices_for_creating_GTFS).

+For further background, see the [Frequently Asked Questions](https://gtfs.org/schedule/best-practices/#frequently-asked-questions-faq).

 ### Document Structure